 You probably have a solid network in your current role, but these contacts won’t necessarily help advance your career if you decide to switch to a new profession.
 Taking courses from experts in your chosen field offers a huge advantage.
 Get to know your professors and let them know how serious you are about changing careers.
 Talk to your classmates and get to know them and their networks.

-Faculty and classmates can be available as references and/or job resources down the road, so take the time to work with your professors and classmates and help them learn more about you.
+By the way, faculty and classmates can be available as references and/or job resources down the road, so take the time to work with your professors and classmates and help them learn more about you.
 Strengthening relationships as you study can lead to job opportunities, internships, or other useful experiences as you make a career transition.

-While college can be a time to discover your strengths and passions, there’s a good chance you came out of your undergraduate year without really knowing yourself or what you wanted from a career.
-Going back to graduate school can serve as a second chance to reevaluate your strengths, tackle a challenge, and fall in love with learning.
+While college can be a time to discover your strengths and passions, there’s a good chance you came out of college without really knowing yourself or what you wanted from a career.
+Going back to graduate school can serve as a second chance to reevaluate your strengths, tackle a challenge and fall in love with learning.

 As you might expect, having a master’s degree can make a big difference in the industry you want to move into.
 A graduate degree shows your commitment to moving up in an industry and an eagerness to learn more.
-Advanced degree programs are often specialized and focused on a particular set of skills, so you are more qualified when you apply for that professional management position that has “MBA preferred” in the job description.
+Advanced degree programs are often specialized and focused on a particular set of skills, so you are more qualified and competitive when you apply for that professional management position that has “MBA preferred” in the job description.